jkdubr/Mapito/README.md

 ## Installing Mapito

-Download Mapito from GitHub https://github.com/jkdubr/Mapito/

-Prepare backend - PHP, MySQL, PostGIS and Geoserver
+Download Mapito from GitHub https://github.com/jkdubr/Mapito/ and prepare backend - PHP, MySQL, PostGIS and Geoserver

 ### Install PHP and MySQL on OpenShift
 Mapito runs on PHP and MySQL.
 You can use your PHP server or free opensource solution OpenShift.